Re-Volt/re-volt-addon/docs/import.md

 texture number and taken from the level folder.
 If a texture file cannot be found, a 512x512 dummy texture will be generated.
 If a texture with the same name already exist, it will be used instead.

+The texture number is also written onto a bmesh integer layer.
+This layer can be used instead of the texture on the tex layer for exporting (extra property per object).

+### Face Type
+The face types can be accessed with the Mesh properties which each have setter and getter functions that operate on int layers via bmesh.
+The face type layer is called "Type".
+There is a Re-Volt tab in the Tool panel of the 3D view that allows users to set face properties in Edit mode.